WWI2196/iwb151-fouett-bytes/README.md

 # Currency Exchange Prediction Microservice with AI Integration
-A sophisticated microservice that leverages AI to forecast currency exchange rates by analyzing financial news.
+A microservice that leverages AI to forecast currency exchange rates by analyzing financial news.
 The system integrates Meta-LLaMA (LLaMA-3.2-1B-Instruct) for AI predictions and NewsAPI for real-time financial news data.

 ## 🚀 Features
 - **Real-time Currency Conversion**: Fetch and convert exchange rates between multiple currencies